tobrien/presto/presto-docs/src/main/sphinx/rest.rst

 REST API Overview
 -----------------

-Just about everything in Presto is exposed as a REST API.
+In Presto, everything is exposed as a REST API in Presto and HTTP is the method by which all component communicate with each other.
+The Presto client interacts with a Presto coordinator via the REST API, the Presto coordinator creates the stages of a query using the REST API, and data is retrieved using the REST API.

+The Presto REST API contains several, high-level resources that correspond to the components of a Presto installation.

 Execute Resource

     The execute resource is what the client sends queries to.
 It is available at the path ``/v1/execute``, accepts a query as a POST and returns JSON.

 Query Resource

     The query resource takes a SQL query.
 It is available at the path ``/v1/query`` and accepts several HTTP methods.

 Node Resource

     The node resource returns information about worker nodes in a Presto installation.
 It is available at the path ``/v1/node``.

 Shard Resource

-    The shard resource TBD.
+    In Presto, large data sets are divided into a series of shards which are then distributed among a collection of stages in a running query.
+The shard resource is used by a Presto coordinator and by Presto workers to gather information about shards involved in a query.

 Stage Resource

-    The stage resource TBD
+    When a Presto coordinator receives a query it creates distribute system of stages which collaborate with one another to execute a query.
+The Stage resource is used by the coordinator to create a network of corresponding stages.
+It is also used by stages to coordinate with one another.

 Statement Resource

-    The statement resource TBD
+    This is the standard resource used by the client to execute a statement.
+When executing a statement, the Presto client will call this resource repeatedly to get the status of an ongoing statement execution as well as the results of a completed statement.

 Task Resource

-    The task resource TBD
+    A stage contains a number of components, one of which is a task.
+This resource is used by internal components to coordinate the execution of stages.